data61/anonlink-entity-service/docs/api.rst

 **403** If the token is not valid.

 **404** If the mapping doesn't exist

+**500** If the CSV file containing the similarirt file cannot be found or is corrupted.

 **503** If the mapping isn't yet ready.
 This will include an indication of the current progress::